jim-easterbrook/pywws/README.txt

   21/ Edit templates, Hourly.py and other files to adjust everything to your
       taste.

 Comments or questions?
-Please subscribe to the pywws Google group http://groups.google.com/group/pywws and let us know.
+Please subscribe to the pywws mailing list http://groups.google.com/group/pywws and let us know.

 Changes in v0.8:
 	1/ Added meteorological day end hour user preference 2/ Attempts at Windows compatibility
-	3/ Corrected decoding of wind data at speeds over 25.5 m/s
+	3/ Corrected decoding of wind data at speeds over 25.5 m/s 4/ Improved speed with new data caching strategy

 Changes in v0.7:
 	1/ Several bug fixes, mostly around new weather stations with not